r00li/RTemp/README.md

 ## Help and support

-If you need help with anything contact me either through github (open an issue here), or through Hackaday.io <link> .
+If you need help with anything contact me either through github (open an issue here), or through Hackaday.io https://hackaday.io/project/167312-rtemp .
 You can also check my website: http://www.r00li.com .

 ## License